 The impressive concrete tower, surrounded by a two-storey, wooden structure has been restored to its 1870 appearance when its first keeper, Jeremiah White, tended the oil lamps and polished the brass and glass of the light which was transferred from Inchcape (Bell) Rock in Scotland where it had been in use since 1811.

 The interior of the wooden frame house is redecorated to be as historically accurate as possible for the period around 1870.
 Following photographs show the furnished rooms inside the Cape Bonavista Lighthouse.

 The intricate and impressive mechanism keeps the lamps turning and functioning as an important navigation system for ships being tossed around in the ocean on their way to port of call, likely St. John's in early days.

 Cape Bonavista is an interesting and very beautiful place.
-As an added bonus, we are only a 3.0 KM (1.9 mile) drive away from another major natural attraction at Dungeon Provincial Park.
+An added bonus is only a 3.0 KM (1⅞ mile) drive away to Dungeon Provincial Park.